Hyuto/Hyuto.github.io/v3-beta/content/blog/machine-translation-en-jp-seq2seq-tf/index.md

 2. Katakana
 3. Hiragana

-thats the insteristing part of it and so it'll be little complicated to process.
+that's the interesting part of it and so it'll be little complicated to process.
 So let's get started.

 # Table Of Content

 1. Load Dataset
 2. Text Preprocessing
-   - English missplell handling
+   - English misspell handling
-   - Segmentating Japanese words
+   - Segmenting Japanese words
    - Add BOS and EOS to train sentences
 3. Word Tokenizing
    - Word Cloud